Archive Important Rules for Technology at Home Parents Must Know

 Personal Time

 You don’t own all of your child’s time.
-Children need their privacy, especially as they get older.
+There are some periods of time that children have to spend without you.
+They need their privacy, especially as they get older.
 But how much privacy should a teenager have on the internet?
 The answer is a bit complicated.
 Being able to trust your child, especially if they earn it, is an important part of their development process.

 In their personal time, children might use technology for fun.
-And generally, there’s nothing wrong with that.
-But even though web surfing, playing video games, posting on social media, and texting are fun, there are all sorts of dangers associated with each.
+In fact, technology is a privilege and generally, there’s nothing wrong with that.
+But even though web surfing, playing video games, posting on social media accounts, and texting are fun, there are all sorts of dangers associated with each.
 We have a whole blog about it!

 But even if there were no consequences to inappropriate internet use or even technology as a whole, overdoing it can still have adverse effects.
+Texting while driving is one example.
 That’s why having screen time limits so that your child doesn’t abuse technology is essential.
 Though there are different screen-time guidelines recommended by officials, maintaining a balance between a healthy amount of screen time and too much is your responsibility.

 Here are some rules related to technology that can be used as examples for managing your child’s personal time.